 The Committee of Public Accounts is a standing committee of the Dáil (that is to say, a committee required by Standing Orders of the Dáil to be established after a general election), and is responsible for scrutinising departmental and certain other accounts.
 The orders of reference of the Committee of Public Accounts are set out in Standing Order 218 of Dáil Éireann.

-It has a key role to play in ensuring that there is accountability and transparency in the way Government agencies allocate, spend and manage their finances and in guaranteeing that the taxpayer receives value for money for every euro spent.
+The Committee plays a significant role in ensuring accountability and transparency in the way government departments, offices and certain public bodies allocate, spend and manage their finances.
+The Committee seeks to ensure that taxpayers receive value for money for every euro spent by the Exchequer.